aritraghsh09/GaMPEN/docs/source/About_Gampen.md

 To predict posteriors, GaMMPEN takes into account both aleatoric and epistemic uncertainties.
 It uses the negative log-likelihood of the output parameters as the loss function combined with the Monte Carlo Dropout technique.
 GaMPEN also incorporates the full covariance matrix in the loss function, using a series of algebraic manipulations.

-The uncertainties/posteriors produced by GaMPEN have been shown to be extremely well-calibrated ( $\lesssim 5\%$ deviation.
-As shown in [Ghosh et al. 2023](https://arxiv.org/abs/2212.00051) ) this represents a significant improvement over state-of-the-art light profile fitting tools which underestimate uncertainties by $\sim15\%-60\%$ depending on the brightness of the source.
+The uncertainties/posteriors produced by GaMPEN have been shown to be extremely well-calibrated ( $\lesssim 5\%$ deviation).
+As shown in [Ghosh et al. 2023](https://arxiv.org/abs/2212.00051), this represents a significant improvement over state-of-the-art light profile fitting tools which underestimate uncertainties by $\sim15\%-60\%$ depending on the brightness of the source.

 For a more detailed overview of GaMPEN's uncertainty prediction, we refer to the interested reader to Section 4 and Appendix B of [Ghosh et al. 2022](https://arxiv.org/abs/2207.05107).